KrixTam/pymoment/README.md

 >
 > moment().locale(week)

 *week['dow']* should be an integer representing the first day of the week, 0 is Sunday, 1 is Monday, ..., 6 is Saturday.
+Default is 0.

 *week['doy']* should be an integer. *doy* is used together with *dow* to determine the first week of the year. *doy* is calculated as *7 + dow - janX*, where *janX* is the first day of January that must belong to the first week of the year.
+Default is 6.